 I now have Bill Bailey's cobbler's wax.
 See Miscellaneous section below.

 UNI-Thread - $2.75

 Black, gray and tan, etc. are natural and expected colors for trout flies, but if you tie flies for bluegills (and bluegills love sakasa kebari) do not ignore the chartreuse.
 And of course you'll want pink for tying the Utah Killer Bug.
-Do not forget Olive for the Punk Rock Sakasa Kebari or Royal Blue for the Blue Fly Challenge (you still need the Blue Fly Yarn, though).
+Do not forget Olive for the Punk Rock Sakasa Kebari or Royal Blue (hey, blue flies work).

 Gordon Griffith's Sheer 14/0 - $2.75

 If you are going to tie flies on size 26 hooks, you are going to want a thin thread.
 This one is lightly waxed, stronger than you would expect for being so fine, and creates minimal build up.
 Red to make size 26 Utah Killer Bugs.
 Don't laugh.
 They work.